A tropical shrub with beautiful pink inflorescences, the Malaysian Orchid is also appreciated for its glossy leaves.

-Plant your medinilla in a mixture of orchid substrate and potting soil.
-The result will be an acid medium, light, fertile and very draining.
+Plant your medinilla in a mixture of orchid substrate and potting soil, if possible light, fertile and very draining.

 Choose a large pot that you will place on a cup filled with clay balls to maintain a constant humidity.
 Where to place it?
 It needs a lot of light, a high hygrometry, and a room where it is never less than 16 ° C.

 The Malaysian Orchid does not like excessive watering, nor hard water.
 To overcome the low atmospheric moisture of our interiors, prefer soaking only the bottom of the pot to avoid wetting the roots - every 3-7 days.

 The rhythm changes to watering every 15 days during the winter.
 Use lukewarm rain water in the morning to let the pot drip and dry during the day.
 Always let the soil dry out well between watering to avoid root diseases., and remember this plant is an epiphyte and is not used to having its roots constantly wet.